g00dnatur3/stream-slic3r/README.md

-# nal-stream
+# stream-slicer

-A nodejs stream that emits data in nal units
+A nodejs stream slicer that emits data in slice units.

 much faster than https://github.com/samcday/node-stream-splitter